HH/Bellevue Hospital CDOP Clinic

 HH/Bellevue Hospital CDOP Clinic - New York, NY

-Hh/bellevue Hospital Cdop Clinic is an addiction and mental health treatment facility located at 462 1st Avenue, Admin Bldg, 2nd Floor, Room A-225 in the 10016 zip code in New York, NY.
+Hh/bellevue Hospital Cdop Clinic is a mental health and addiction rehab center located at 462 1st Avenue, Admin Bldg, 2nd Floor, Room A-225 in the 10016 zip code in New York, NY.
 It is operated by the local government.
-Hh/bellevue Hospital Cdop Clinic provides buprenorphine maintenance, administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Hh/bellevue Hospital Cdop Clinic include dialectical behavior therapy, anger management and brief intervention services.
-Hh/bellevue Hospital Cdop Clinic provides partial hospitalization, outpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance abuse treatment.
+Hh/bellevue Hospital Cdop Clinic provides relapse prevention from naltrexone, prescribes suboxone and buprenorphine maintenance.
+Some of the treatment approaches used by Hh/bellevue Hospital Cdop Clinic include dialectical behavior therapy, trauma counseling and relapse prevention treatment.
+Hh/bellevue Hospital Cdop Clinic provides IOT, outpatient methadone/buprenorphine or naltrexone treatment and outpatient day treatment.
+It also provides residential substance use treatment and inpatient treatment for co-occurring mental health and substance use disorders.
 Other addiction treatment offered includes gambling disorder treatment.

 Address: 462 1st Avenue, Admin Bldg, 2nd Floor, Room A-225, New York, NY 10016